Contact:

 A slag pit is a central component of many steelworks and foundries.
 It serves as a catchment and interim storage for slag that arises during tapping from blast furnaces, converters, or electric arc furnaces.
 In everyday industrial practice, high temperatures, abrasive media, and hard-to-access structures converge here.
 This results in special requirements for construction, maintenance, and deconstruction within existing structures.
 In numerous projects involving concrete demolition and special demolition, strip-out and cutting, as well as special operations, tools such as concrete pulverizers and hydraulic rock and concrete splitters are used to enable selective, low-vibration intervention in massive concrete bodies.
+In this context, process stability, low emissions, and precise sequencing are decisive for safe and efficient execution.

-Definition: What is meant by slag pit
+Definition: What is meant by a slag pit?

 Construction, function, and types of slag pits